Potential Microsoft 365 User Account Brute Force

 Install detection rules in Elastic Security

-Detect Attempts to Brute Force a Microsoft 365 User Account in the Elastic Security detection engine by installing this rule into your Elastic Stack.
+Detect Potential Microsoft 365 User Account Brute Force in the Elastic Security detection engine by installing this rule into your Elastic Stack.

 To setup this rule, check out the installation guide for Prebuilt Security Detection Rules(opens in a new tab or window).